Thursday, November 26, 2020

 “Well, we’ve only seen the one.
 What did you have in mind?”
 Cyial asked.

-“That thing last night was herding us along the path as we ran from it and it has insane power with those vine whip things.”
+“That thing last night was herding us along the path as we ran from it... and it has insane force with those vine whip things.”
 Nayleen commented.

 “Hmm, ‘Herder’, huh?”
 Varhi said out loud.
 “There’s another one of that type that’s kind of similar, but it’s more poisonous.
-It has a red spotted cap instead of the usual brown one.
-Less powerful in strength but just as large and still no pushover, those spores it releases are nasty.”
+Very much the same deal, but it has a red spotted cap instead of the usual brown one.
+A little less powerful in strength but just as large and still no pushover, those spores it releases are nasty.”

 “Spriggan.”
 Cyial said.